subugoe/hoad/README.md

-# A reproducible dashboard for monitoring hybrid open acccess uptake with R
+# A reproducible dashboard for monitoring hybrid open access uptake with R

 Source code and data repository for the hybrid open access dashboard, using [flexdashboard](https://rstudio.github.io/flexdashboard) and [shiny](http://shiny.rstudio.com).